 The journalist Katie Couric made headlines when she shared an unedited selfie of herself without makeup.
-She shared the image of herself to draw attention to the distorted reality that photo editing software and applications can create.
+She shared the image of herself to draw attention to social media’s impact on body image.
 Couric was encouraging people to embrace their natural self and not be ashamed.
 Mental health professionals are concerned that unknowingly viewing heavily edited images can create a sense of body dysmorphia in the viewers.
-The term Snapchat Dysmorphia is now becoming an increasingly common phrase.
+The term “Snapchat dysmorphia” has become an increasingly common phrase.

 Recent articles in the JAMA state that plastic surgeons are increasingly receiving requests to make patients look like their selfie images.
 Again, this is because photo editing software is becoming the norm, which is altering people’s perception of beauty and their overall body image.

-The growth in cases of what some researchers are calling Snapchat dysmorphia can negatively impact people’s self-esteem.
-If severe enough, these self-esteem and body image issues can develop into body dysmorphic disorder.
+The growth in cases of what some researchers are calling “Snapchat dysmorphia” or social media body dysmorphia can negatively impact people’s self-esteem.
+If severe enough, these self-esteem and body image issues can develop into body dysmorphia.

 Broader research has shown that there is a definite correlation between social media usage and negative feelings.
-A recent study from the American Journal of Preventive Medicine indicated that the more time individuals spent on social media websites, the more isolated and lonely they felt.
+A recent study from the American Journal of Preventive Medicine indicated that the more time individuals spent on social media websites, the more isolated and lonelier they felt.
 Researchers believe that social media websites expose people to “highly idealized representations” of other people’s lives.
 This, in turn, creates feelings of envy as well as a distorted belief that other people are happier and more successful.

 As more studies are conducted, it appears that the heavy consumption of social media content can lead to negative consequences.
 There’s a strong tie between body dysmorphia and social media.
 And although social media alone may not create eating disorders, like body dysmorphia, and other mental health concerns, it can exacerbate a pre-existing problem.
 For additional information about this body image dysmorphia or eating disorders in general, please reach out to us.